1 year full-time

 The CIRCLE Institute is a jointly funded venture between our department and Flamingo Land, a Yorkshire-based zoo and theme park.
 CIRCLE carries out research into the conservation of wild animals and places and aims to communicate the results in a fun and accessible way.

-You should have at least a 2:1 degree in a relevant science or engineering subject.
+You should have at least a 2:1 honours degree or equivalent.
+We will also consider your application if you have a 2:2 honours degree and relevant work experience.
+Your degree should be in a relevant science or engineering subject.
 We also welcome applications from those with a non-science background who have a passion for protecting the natural environment.

 You're welcome to arrange a visit to learn more about this course, our Department and the University.
-Please contact Professor Alistair Boxall (firstname.lastname@example.org) to find out more.
+Please contact Karen Thorpe to find our more.

 You can apply and send all your documentation electronically through our online system, which allows you to save your progress and return later to finish.
 If you're unable to apply online, you can submit a paper application.